 Utility tokens are used to facilitate financial activities in a particular ecosystem.
 For instance, we go to a theme park and buy tickets to enjoy various rides inside that theme park.
 In a similar sense, a utility token is used inside a digital ecosystem for various activities.

 Security tokens, on the other hand, are the digital representation of security.
-Security tokens come in different flavors as they can represent different securities.
+Security tokens come in different types as they can represent different securities.
 The most prominent types of security tokens are:

-The classification mentioned above is done on the basis of the usability of a token.
+The classification mentioned above is done based on the usability of a token.
 However, when it comes to the core definition of tokens, they are classified into the following two types:

 Fungible: Fungible tokens are used to represent any exchangeable, replaceable asset digitally.
 The most common example of a fungible token is the digital representation of a dollar.
 Every token representing a dollar will have the same value.
 It does not matter which person owns which token as they are all the same.

 Non-Fungible: Non-fungible tokens are used to represent unique digital assets that have an intrinsic value.
-The most common example of NFTs is the digital representation of the digital collectibles.
+The most common example of NFTs is the digital representation of digital collectibles.
 Different attributes of artwork are used to represent it on the network and its ownership is defined exclusively.
 Learn more about NFTs here.

 For more detailed benefits of tokenization of assets, check the article – 5 Ways Tokenization is revolutionizing the Financial Industry.

-If we take a close look at our real-world assets, it is not that difficult to realize that there are huge untapped reserves.
-Most of these assets are not easy to trade either due to the lack of fractional ownership or due to the involvement of intermediaries leading to a cumbersome process.
+If we look closely at our real-world assets, it is not difficult to realize that there are huge untapped reserves.
+Most of these assets are not easy to trade either due to the lack of fractional ownership or due to the involvement of intermediaries leading to a complex process.

 This is why asset-backed tokens have seen fast-paced mainstream adoption.
-Tokenization of assets is bringing true digitalization.
+The tokenization of assets is bringing true digitalization.
 Through this tokenization, real-life assets have been exposed to a plethora of benefits including more liquidity, better visibility, traceability, lower processing fee, easy ownership transfers, and exposure to a global market.

 Let us take three prominent assets and understand how tokenizing these assets is the future of our world economy: